RiGunw/data-analyst-journey/README.md

 	- [Plotly](https://plotly.com/python/): I usually use this one to make an interactive visualization, where viewer can hover their mouse to see more detailed data.

 - [SQL](https://www.w3schools.com/sql/sql_quickref.asp)
-A language I usually use to write a query on db files.
-The IDE that I often use to practice is [SQLite Online](https://sqliteonline.com/).
+A language I usually use to write a query on db and csv files.
+I'm using [PostgreSQL](https://www.postgresql.org/docs/), it's free and quite powerful!
+Alternatively, you can practice SQL using [SQLite Online](https://sqliteonline.com/) in case you want to try it without installing anything yet.
 [HackerRank](https://www.hackerrank.com/domains/sql) is also a good place to practice solving some challenges.

+- Data Visualization
+There are plenty of ways to visualize your analysis; You can either use Python or SQL, or if you'd like a dedicated tool for data visualization, I got your back!
+	- [PowerBI](https://www.microsoft.com/en-us/power-platform/products/power-bi/desktop): There is a free version, although unfortunately I believe you can only export the result as PDF, so not so interactive if you are using the free version.
+	- [Tableau](https://www.tableau.com/community/public): Tableau Public is some sort of a free version as well, you can publish your work and view it online (the link is shareable), but obviously don't do this if you are using confidential data you don't want to show to public.

 ## Trying Out Python!
 For starters, I've tried and wrote some important basic essentials of python lines.